 The overall assessment of the data quality is ‘good’.
 However, the data collection is facing methodological constraints related to the conversion of colony-forming unit (CFU) or other units used to express micro-organisms.
 Regulation (EC) No 1185/2009 requires to report active substances in kilograms.
 As some biological fungicides and insecticides occur in various forms and concentrations, countries faced the difficulty to convert these other measuring units, for example colony-forming units (CFU), into kilograms.
 Due to the complexity of calculating quantities of micro-organisms in kilograms, there is currently no approved methodology for this conversion and no ensured comparability.
 Therefore, Eurostat decided to not disseminate micro-biological substances (F06 and I05 codes) so far.

 Research is ongoing at Eurostat level with the aim to provide methodological support and to find a common approach for converting micro-biological substances into kilograms.
-First results can be found here.
+First results can be found on this report.

 Quality assessment of national quality report